 If you’re using a grid-based battle map with 5-square-foot squares, You can draw the circle’s diameter as 6 squares.
 To make drawing easier, make an X with the point of origin in the center.
 Then, draw the circle by connecting the ends of each line.

-The rules for Darkness in DnD 5e are as follows:
+The DnD 5e Darkness spell rules are as follows:

 Creatures inside Darkness can’t see out (normally).
 What Darkness does is create a heavily obscured area that blocks vision entirely.
 A creature inside such an area “effectively suffers from the blinded condition” (PHB 183).